hbc/HBC_master/training/index.md

 #### For HSCI, HNDC and on-quad HMS researchers

-* January 29th - 31st, 2018: *Introduction to RNA-seq using high-performance computing* [Registration will open in on January 8th, 2018]
+* January 29th - 31st, 2018: *Introduction to RNA-seq using high-performance computing*.

+**Registration is now open!** More information and a link to register is available at https://tinyurl.com/rnaseq-hpc-2018(https://tinyurl.com/rnaseq-hpc-2018).

 #### Harvard Catalyst Workshops